ana-bisette/Electrocatalytic-Properties-of-Novel-Carbon-Allotropes-A-DFT-and-MD-Comparative-Study/README.md

 This repository contains scripts and data processing workflows developed during a Undergraduate Research project at the Federal University of ABC (UFABC).

 The research focused on investigating the electrocatalytic properties of novel carbon allotropes through computational modeling.
-The study performed a systematic investigation comparing the accuracy of **Reactive Force Field Molecular Dynamics (ReaxFF-MD)** and **Density Functional Theory (DFT)** in describing catalytic processes for clean energy applications.
+The study systematically compared the accuracy of **Reactive Force Field Molecular Dynamics (ReaxFF-MD)** and **Density Functional Theory (DFT)** in describing catalytic processes for clean energy applications.

 ---